The HK416 Slimline stock is really, really Germanic.

 Also akin to the E1, the Slimline Stock features a grip surface at its leading edge.
-I remember reading that this enables the user to grip the stock and pull it into their shoulder with their support hand, when the front end of the blaster is supported by other means.
+I remember reading that this enables the user to grip the stock and pull it into their shoulder with their support hand, when the front end of the rifle is supported by other means – a bipod, say.

 The top of the stock has a window so you can identify preferred stock positions visually.
-Just pop a dot on the buffer, through that window, with a Posca pen for hassle-free adjustment.
+Just pop a dot on the buffer, through that window, with a Posca pen for hassle-free indexing.

-There’s also a MASSIVE slot through the stock, which provides an attachment point – but no integral QD sockets, which is disappointing (not that I use them).
+There’s also a sizeable slot through the stock, which provides an attachment point – but there are no integral QD sockets, which is disappointing (not that I use them).

 That’s really the only thing missing and unless you really can’t stand the look it’s a great stock.